kg-construct/rml-lv/spec/section/annotations.md

 - [=PrimaryKey=] (`rml:PrimaryKeyAnnotation`)
 - [=Inclusion=]

-Intuitively, semantics for the annotations above is the same as for relational databases.

 All structural annotations of a logical view <i>lv</i> MUST have an <dfn>on fields</dfn> property (`rml:onFields`), linking the structural annotation to a list of field names occurring in <i>lv</i>.
 Intuitively, property [=on fields=] specifies the fields in <i>lv</i> that are involved by the structural annotation.
 The semantics of this involvement depends on the specific annotation.

 | Property                | Domain                | Range               |